27th Energy Charter Conference, Tokyo Japan

 25-26 November 2016, Tokyo, Japan

-The Energy Charter Conference will hold its 27th Meeting on 25-26 November 2016 in Tokyo under the Chairmanship of Japan and the kind invitation of the Chairman of the Energy Charter Conference, Mr Fumio Kishida, the Minister for Foreign Affairs of Japan.
+The Energy Charter Conference held its 27th Meeting on 25-26 November 2016 in Tokyo under the Chairmanship of Japan and the kind invitation of the Chairman of the Energy Charter Conference, Mr Fumio Kishida, the Minister for Foreign Affairs of Japan.

-Around 80 delegations have confirmed their participation, including a substantial number of participants at the ministerial and vice-ministerial levels.
+Around 80 delegations participated, including a substantial number of participants at the ministerial and vice-ministerial levels.